Summary

 Evaluate

-Students revisit the Word Splash activity from the beginning of the lesson and create a paragraph summary of what they learned, using important terms from the lesson.
+Students revisit the Word Splash activity from the beginning of the lesson and summarize their learning in a paragraph using important terms from the lesson.

 Materials